MCMC setup and step

 • key (Key[Array, '']) – A jax random key.

 • var_tree (UInt[Array, '2**(d-1)']) – The splitting axes of the tree.
+Does not need to already contain var at leaf_index.

 • split_tree (UInt[Array, '2**(d-1)']) – The splitting points of the tree.